TiborBP/home-budget-project/README.md

 Simple backend REST API for managing a personal/home budget.

 ## Features
+- DB setup
 - User registration and login (JWT authentication)
-- Preset and user-created categories
+- Preset (food, car and recreation) and user-created categories
 - Add, view, and delete expenses and categories
 - Filter expenses by category, amount, and date
 - Budget summary with total spent, remaining balance, and spending by category